Australian Smartphone Market 1H24 – sales driven by the end of 3G and AI

 Telsyte projects that this figure could reach 10% in 2024, driven by Samsung’s existing Galaxy Z offerings and new offerings from Google, Motorola, and Oppo.

-At this stage, we believe there are a few technological issues still to conquer.
-These include Screen fold/breakage, slimmer form factors thermal management issues, smaller, thinner, less capable camera sensors, and many apps that don’t recognise the fold/flip format, resulting in poor user experiences.
+At this stage, we believe a few technological issues are still to be conquered.
+These include Screen fold/breakage, slimmer form factors, thermal management issues, smaller, thinner, less capable camera sensors, and many apps that don’t recognise the fold/flip format, resulting in poor user experiences.

 CyberShack’s view – Australian Smartphone Market 1H24 was not typical